 Overall I thought that the security of the shed was quite good compared with a timber shed.
 Breaking into a timber shed can be achieved through breaking in through the walls if necessary and it would take a similar level of effort to do the same with this shed.

-However why break through the walls are an open goal.
+However, why break through the walls when the doors are an open goal?
 Firstly, they are on simple lift-on lift-off hinges made of light weight metal.
 Secondly, the doors are locked by padlocking together the door handles that are made out of plastic!
 Total time to open for a thief = 10 seconds.
 I would not recommend this shed in a public area or one where there is a high level of theft from sheds.
 It would however be suitable for enclosed gardens in residential areas with low levels of crime.

 Lastly, there was the ridiculously cheap hinges and door handles.
 I reckon if there was an additional $5-10 put into the manufacture of this shed it would go from good to outstanding.

 Duramax sheds are made to tight tolerances and a good level of accuracy.
 I reckon that the plastic panels will be low maintenance and quite durable in use, I also liked the translucent roof light panel.
 An apex vinyl shed such as the duramax with their decay resistant wall and low maintenance will give you extra space to store your garden equipment at a low cost.

 On the downside you will need to pay attention to those sharp ends on the steel parts.
-Also if you are looking for something that requires a good level of security this may not be for you.
+Also if you are looking for a storage shed that provides a good level of security this may not be for you.

 As I said at the beginning lots of good some bad and no really ugly.
-If you need some lightweight, inexpensive storage for your garden to keep the weather off then one of the Duramax sheds could be just what you need.
+If you need some lightweight, inexpensive storage for your outdoor tools to keep the weather off then one of the Duramax sheds could be the ideal solution for you.